-(5) Emphasis of matter
+Emphasis of matter

-As stated on page 3, the shareholders of Delta Corp East Africa Limited (In Liquidation) approved a plan of Members Voluntary Liquidation on 10th September 2013, and the company commenced liquidation shortly thereafter.
+The shareholders of Delta Corp East Africa Limited (In Liquidation) approved a plan of Members Voluntary Liquidation on 10th September 2013, and the company commenced liquidation shortly thereafter.
 As a result, the company has changed its basis of accounting for periods subsequent to 10th September 2013 from the going-concern basis to a liquidation basis.